Clarinet Quintet, composed November 26, 2009—February 22, 2010;

 Sometimes I include courtesy accidentals to avoid confusion.
 While almost all

-my orchestral scores are concert pitch (C scores), this score is transposed.
+my earlier orchestral scores are concert pitch (C scores), this score is transposed.